 The NCTA Professional Furbearer Research Grant provides financial aid to individuals or groups conducting research on North Carolina’s furbearers.
-The grants will be awarded in December 2016 and will range from $500 to $2,000, depending on the number of qualified applicants and the requested budgets.
+The grants will be awarded in December 2017 and will range up to $1,000, depending on the number of qualified applicants and the requested budgets.
 In addition, recipients will receive a one-year membership to the NCTA and a subscription to the Trapper & Predator Caller magazine.
 NCTA has raised funds through their Advanced Trapper Education workshop with hopes that future donations and the continued success of the workshop will enable NCTA to offer grants on an annual basis.
 Those interested in contributing to an enduring grant can do so by contacting Todd Menke, Education Coordinator at 919-885-6187.

 Who is Eligible?

 Students enrolled in an undergraduate, graduate, or post-graduate program majoring in wildlife management or a closely related field and conducting research involving furbearer species in North Carolina.
 Applicants do not have to be a member of NCTA but do have to be currently enrolled in an accredited university or college.
 Applicants must demonstrate a record of academic achievement and a strong interest in pursuing a career in wildlife management, science, or policy.

 1. A detailed resume that contains: your name, address, e-mail address, phone number, name of your college or university, current level of study (undergraduate, graduate, or post-graduate), major or field of study, relevant extracurricular activities, awards and honors received, faculty advisor, and participation in professional societies.